Sociology: Other academic disciplines

-Sociology overlaps with a variety of disciplines that study society, in particular social anthropology, political science, economics, social work and social philosophy.
-Many comparatively new fields such as communication studies, cultural studies, demography and literary theory, draw upon methods that originated in sociology.
-The terms "social science" and "social research" have both gained a degree of autonomy since their origination in classical sociology.
+Sociology overlaps with a variety of disciplines that study society, in particular social anthropology, political science, economics, social work, and social philosophy.
+Many comparatively new fields, such as communication studies, cultural studies, demography, and literary theory, draw upon methods that originated in sociology.
+The terms "social science" and "social research" have both gained a degree of autonomy since they originated in classical sociology.
 The distinct field of social anthropology or anthroposociology is the dominant constituent of anthropology throughout the United Kingdom and Commonwealth and much of Europe (France in particular), where it is distinguished from cultural anthropology.
 In the United States, social anthropology is commonly subsumed within cultural anthropology (or under the relatively new designation of sociocultural anthropology).

 Sociology and applied sociology are connected to the professional and academic discipline of social work.
-Both disciplines study social interactions, community and the effect of various systems (i.e. family, school, community, laws, political sphere) on the individual.
+Both disciplines study social interactions, community, and the effect of various systems (i.e., family, school, community, laws, political sphere) on the individual.
 However, social work is generally more focused on practical strategies to alleviate social dysfunctions; sociology in general provides a thorough examination of the root causes of these problems.
 For example, a sociologist might study why a community is plagued with poverty.
 The applied sociologist would be more focused on practical strategies on what needs to be done to alleviate this burden.
 The social worker would be focused on action; implementing theses strategies "directly" or "indirectly" by means of mental health therapy, counselling, advocacy, community organization or community mobilization.

 Social anthropology is the branch of anthropology that studies how contemporary living human beings behave in social groups.
 Practitioners of social anthropology, like sociologists, investigate various facets of social organization.
-Traditionally, social anthropologists analyzed non-industrial and non-Western societies, whereas sociologists focused on industrialized societies in the Western world.
-In recent years, however, social anthropology has expanded its focus to modern Western societies, meaning that the two disciplines increasingly converge.
+Traditionally, social anthropologists analysed non-industrial and non-Western societies, whereas sociologists focused on industrialized societies in the Western world.
+In recent years, however, social anthropology has expanded its focus to modern Western societies, leading the two disciplines to converge.